Bilateral Stroke: Understanding Stroke on Both Sides of the Brain

 What Causes Stroke on Both Sides of the Brain?

-The first type, which is more common, is called an ischemic stroke, which occurs when a blood clot clogs an artery in the brain, cutting off the supply of blood.
-The second type, which is less common, is called a hemorrhagic stroke, which occurs when an artery in the brain bursts.
+The first and more common type is called an ischemic stroke, which occurs when a blood clot clogs an artery in the brain, cutting off the supply of blood.
+The second, less common type is called a hemorrhagic stroke, which occurs when an artery in the brain bursts.

 illustration of bilateral stroke